-Road rage is an all-too-common problem on British roads, with nearly one in five road users threatened with physical violence every year.
+Road rage is a frightening and all-too-common problem on British roads.
+Indeed, nearly one in five road users are threatened with physical violence every year.

 In a study by CAP HPI, 22 percent of motorists said they had got out of their car to argue with another driver in a road rage incident.